 “I attended EBV at one of the lowest points in my life.
 EBV was a fresh start and a new beginning; it provided me the opportunity to take a dream and turn it into a reality.
 My life and business would not be where they are now without EBV, period.” - Ryan O., President, Ottosen & Co.

 EBV is a first-of-its-kind initiative that turns veterans into entrepreneurs!
-The EBV program leverages the skills, resources and infrastructure of higher education to offer cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 veterans with service-related disabilities.
+The EBV program leverages the skills, resources and infrastructure of higher education to offer cutting-edge, experiential training in entrepreneurship and small business management to post-9/11 veterans.